 Circular arcs can be added as follows: Click twice in polyline mode, once on the starting point of the arc, then on a point in the correct tangent direction.
 Press the a key, and click on the endpoint of the arc.

 To make curves where segments of different type are joined with identical tangents, you can press the y key whenever you are starting a new segment: this will set the coordinate system centered at the starting point of the segment, and aligned with the tangent to the previous segment.

 For the mathematically inclined, a more precise description of the segments that can appear on a subpath follows.
-More details can be found in Foley et al.2 and other text books on splines.

 The quadratic Bézier spline defined by control points p0, p1, and p2, is the curve